Don't Wait Until the Last Minute

 But that doesn't mean you have to go out and drop thousands of dollars on a top-of-the-line suit either.
 "A big misconception people have when they're buying a suit or tuxedo is that if you spend a lot of money, it's going to last forever," says Scognamiglio.
 "That's not the case."
 Styles are constantly changing, so if you decide to splurge on a new tux instead of using a tuxedo rental, make sure it's made with quality materials and can be tailored to keep up with the times.

 Find a Reliable Shop

-Find out about deposits, alteration fees, and return deadlines.
-Getting this info ahead of time and distributing it to the entire bridal party will make it easier for the men to keep track of their responsibilities.
-Because most rentals must be returned to the store the day after the event, make a plan with your best man to take it back for you.
+If you're renting, before you sign on the dotted line, find out about deposits, alteration fees and return deadlines.
+Getting tuxedo rental costs ahead of time and distributing it to the entire wedding party will make it easier for everyone to track their responsibilities.
+Because most rentals must be returned the day after the event, make a plan with your best man to take it back for you.